 Data is difficult and detailed.
 And let’s be honest: it’s not very interesting.
-Solution vendors are contracted to deliver tech, so they don’t really care about the data.
-Everyone’s too busy doing their day job, so it may get left to the Finance or IT teams to work out data problems, and they may not have the knowledge to fix issues or the authority to get people to change bad habits.
+Solution vendors are contracted to deliver some tech, so they don’t really care about the data.
+Everyone’s too busy doing their day job, so it may get left to the Finance or IT teams to sort it out, and they may not have the knowledge to fix issues or the authority to get people to change bad habits.

-But data has strategic implications, so an executive must take ownership.
-And whoever takes charge of the data needs to have time to get to the bottom of the issues, experience in this kind of work, and authority to make decisions and get things done.
+But this issue has strategic implications, so a Board-level leader needs to take ownership.
+And whoever takes charge of the data needs to have time to get to the bottom of the issues, the experience of this kind of work, and authority to make decisions and get things done.

 2. Identify the problems and their solutions.

-It may seem obvious, but it’s often overlooked: data quality issues will keep reoccurring, even snowballing if you don’t find the root causes and create solutions.
+It may seem obvious, but it’s often overlooked: data quality issues will keep reoccurring and snowballing if you don’t find the root causes and create solutions.

 One place to start is to look for who is supposed to be in charge of data quality – if anyone.
 Data problems often reflect process problems or a lack of alignment between people and departments.
 It may not be clear internally who is responsible for what, for updating data as things change, or for correcting data when errors are found.

-Perhaps data quality falls to some very overstretched, helpful people who may be vital but have a very low profile.
-Or there may be no-one who has the time to manage data quality.
+Perhaps data quality falls to some very overstretched, helpful people who may be vital but have a very low profile (the Directors wonder what they’re doing all day!).
+Or there may be no-one who has time to manage data quality.

-Using multiple systems without proper integration is another common cause of poor data quality.
+Using multiple systems without proper integration is another common cause of data quality issues.
 Sales, finance and production teams’ reports simply won’t agree if they are working from different base information.
-Fixing the problem may require process changes, technology changes and some retraining (or even “redeployment” if the real issue is particular people!).
+Fixing the problem may require process changes, technology changes and some retraining (or even ‘redeployment’ if the real issue is particular people!).

 There may be good reasons for using multiple systems: for example, specialist warehouse management solutions that work with advanced technology such as voice- or sight-picking, which isn’t supported by a basic ERP platform.
 But with separate systems, there must be clarity as to which system owns what data (e.g. ERP owns stock quantities, WHM owns stock location) and the interfaces need to be tested and working.